 The M.S. in Biostatistics is a 36-credit program preparing students to become biostatisticians.

 Master of Science in Health Analytics and Biostatistics

 Accredited by the Council on Education for Public Health (CEPH), the MS in Biostatistics program offers small class sizes an opportunities to work with faculty and practicing in diverse areas across the public health field.

 M.S. in Health Analytics and Biostatistics

 The M.S. in Biostatistics program at the University of Nevada, Reno trains students in biostatistics who intend to plan and conduct quantitative analysis in public health, biomedicine, and biology.
 The curriculum emphasizes theory, methods, and applied skills to prepare students to design and execute biostatistical analyses appropriate for a range of study designs.

 Admission procedures and requirements

-Prospective students must meet the graduate admission requirements of both the University of Nevada, Reno and School of Community Health Sciences, per the following guidelines:
+Prospective students must meet the graduate admission requirements of both the University of Nevada, Reno, and School of Public Health, per the following guidelines: